VFSPG/JavaScript/README.md

 ## Synopsis
 ---------------
 this is a node web app that lets you play angry birgs big version, it also allows you to create and edit levels of the game.
-It uses express jquery, path and http libraries in order to work properly.
+It uses Box2d, express, jquery, path and http libraries in order to work properly.

 # *** How to use ***